Robert and Patricia Duncanson Lecture Series

 davidusher

-This year, on March 10,2022, join us for a special virtual event, featuring Juno-Award winning creativity expert, David Usher as he shares “The Power of Human Creativity in the Age of Artificial Intelligence.”
+On March 10,2022,we hosted a special virtual event, featuring Juno-Award winning creativity expert, David Usher as he shared “The Power of Human Creativity in the Age of Artificial Intelligence.”

 Using live music, video, improvisation, technology, and humour, David Usher shows audiences why creativity is absolutely the superpower we need for this transformative new world, and how to cultivate it.
 The ability to understand and access a creative mindset will be what distinguishes both individuals and companies from everyone else.